spinspire/recipes/README.md

-# tpl
+# receipes

-Ready to go templates for everything (commonly used stacks).
-Just `npx degit spinspire/tpl/something myprj`
+Ready to go templates/starter-kits for commonly used tech-stacks.
+Just `npx degit spinspire/recipes/something myprj`

 _Note: These templates have features that you probably don't need or use.
 So remember trim down whatever you borrow.
 The goal is to avoid reinventing the wheel._